tardate/LittleArduinoProjects/Electronics101/Power/BridgeDoublerSplitSupply/README.md

 # #511 Bridge Doubler Split Supply

-An AC-powered bridge doubler supply with DC output govered by 7815/7915 ±15V DC linear regulation.
+An AC-powered bridge doubler supply with DC output governed by 7815/7915 ±15V DC linear regulation.

 ![Build](./assets/BridgeDoublerSplitSupply_build.jpg?raw=true)

 ## Notes

-Learnelectronics recently had a good video on Youtube covering the [Delon/full-wave bridge doubler](https://en.wikipedia.org/wiki/Voltage_doubler) circuit, which prompted me to also build up the circuit.
+Learnelectronics recently had a good video on Youtube covering the [Delon/full-wave bridge doubler](https://en.wikipedia.org/wiki/Voltage_doubler) circuit, which prompted me to take a closer look at this classic circuit.

 [![clip](https://img.youtube.com/vi/Rmq4OKhKX-4/0.jpg)](https://www.youtube.com/watch?v=Rmq4OKhKX-4)

-I've taken some measurements of the basic circuit powered by a 12VAC adapter, and then added ±15V linear (7815/7915) regulation for a handle split-supply unit for the bench.
+I've taken some measurements of the basic circuit powered by a 12VAC adapter, and then added ±15V linear (7815/7915) regulation for a handle split-supply unit that could be quite handy on the bench.

 ## The Basic Bridge Doubler